When to visit the vet?

 Therapy

-Surgical procedures are generally successful, especially if the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Surgical procedures are usually successful, especially when the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. is detected early and completely removed.
-Additional treatment may be necessary in cases of incomplete removal or tumors in complicated locations.
+In cases of incomplete removal or tumors in complicated locations, additional treatment may be necessary.

 In addition to direct treatment of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions., supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures may be necessary to improve the dog’s quality of life.
 This may include pain management, nutritional support, and treatment of secondary infections.